safesoftware/FMETraining/TemplatesForTipsAndExercises.md

 **Map Acknowledgements**

+For when a screenshot of a Data Inspector background map is used.
 Be sure to include the BR tag.

 <br><span style="font-style:italic;font-size:x-small">Tiles Courtesy of <a href="http://www.mapquest.com/">MapQuest</a></span>